Getting addiction treatment help, that meets your needs near Speedwell can be challenging...but help *is* available.

 Reclaiming responsibility for yourself is necessary to recovery, as it is likely that lack of this is what forms the basis of addiction in the first place.

 You should know from the start that rehab in Speedwell is not some kind of magic cure-all which will take away all addictive impulses.

 It will always take a great deal of time and perseverance to deal with a habit that was a long time in the making.

 All of this requires patience, dedication, and active involvement.

 Rehab is the first step on this journey.

-This is designed to help you and guide you towards a normal life outside of the residential system and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.
+These will help you move on from residential treatment back into life outside the clinic and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.